CalinoviciPaul/angular4-recipes/routing.md

 If we use the hash, the server takes into consideration only what is before the hash # Angular parse the url after the hash

+When using html routing add the style: cursor:pointer' for the element to mimic the link behaviour